svthalia/concrexit/README.md

 Pillow dependencies are used for the thumbnail generation.
 The website will give lots of errors and work weirdly if you don't install these native dependencies.

-The Thabloid dependencies are less important.
-If you don't intall them, the only thing that doesn't work is creating Thabloid cover images.

 ### Pillow dependencies

 For Ubuntu, use: